neo-mashiro/MRI/lab3/README.md

 ![img](images/22.png)

 Now, if we repeat the same steps above based on the raw f-MRI image without pre-processing, the BOLD signals would contain much more noises.
 In the figure below, it's clear to see that noises dominate most signals.
-Even outside the brain, there are still some voxels where high correlation has been observed, which is due to the artifacts in the image data.
+Even outside the brain, there are still some voxels where high correlations have been observed, which is due to the artifacts in the image data.

 In specific, some slices with low correlations previously are now observing much higher correlations contributed by noises (the first row).
 On the other hand, certain slices with high correlations previously have now been attenuated to some degree (the third row), although we can still see the correlations, they are not as bright and closely clustered as before, since they are contaminated by noises.

 ![img](images/23.png)

-## Part 3: multi-subject analysis
+## Part 3: group analysis

 In this part, we use the dataset from [openneuro](https://openneuro.org/datasets/ds000117/versions/1.0.3) which contains MRI scans from 16 subjects.
 While data for multiple BOLD f-MRI runs are available, we are using only the first run.

-For the purpose of batch processing, we wrote a shell script to automate download from the website as well as the pre-processing per subject.
+For the purpose of batch processing, we can write a shell script to automate download from the website as well as the pre-processing per subject.
 Each subject's data is stored in a separate folder coupled with a copy of `pipeline.sh`.

 <details>
 <summary>View code</summary>